valeriiaevtushenko-arch/f-and-b-financial-model/README.md

 # Multi-Segment F&B Business — Financial Model & Restructuring Analysis

 **Executive Summary:** This portfolio project simulates a full FP&A cycle — from data extraction (SQL) to modeling (Excel) to forecasting (Python) to visualization (Tableau).
 The business is not self-sustaining, and restructuring alone is not enough to reach breakeven.
-The project includes a 3-statement financial model, scenario analysis, SQL-based restructuring case study, Python driver-based forecast, and interactive Tableau dashboards for a synthetic multi-segment F&B business.
+The project includes a 3-statement financial model, scenario analysis, SQL-based restructuring case study, Python driver-based forecast, and interactive Tableau dashboards for a synthetic multi-segment F&B business (7 segments).

 > **Note:** All data is synthetic, created for portfolio demonstration purposes.